gabikreal1/LiquiDOT/README.md

 ### Current status

 - Ongoing development; MVP targeting Moonbeam Algebra pools with Asset Hub custody and an XCM Proxy on Moonbeam.
-- Contracts are deployed on testnet, currently bringing the backend to production grade.
+- Contracts are deployed on testnet, backend is getting ready by 20/12/25.
 - Have been approved a grant application to support development: see Polkadot Fast Grants PR [#86](https://github.com/Polkadot-Fast-Grants/apply/pull/86).

 ### Documentation